Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 Odaiba Seaside Park

-Take a stroll through Odaiba Seaside Park with its beach and replica Statue of Liberty.
+Take a stroll through Odaiba Seaside Park with its beach and replica Statue of Liberty, which was so fascinating to see outside of New York!

 For Day 5 you’ll head back to northern Tokyo for shopping and parks and explore more historical and relaxing sites for a break from the bustling side of Tokyo.